Intensive Care Service Model

 Networked LHD Intensive Care Services: Framework to support standardised service delivery, care provision that includes an integrated LHD Intensive Care Service that is consistent across NSW.
 Units are networked with a higher care unit within LHD or across a region.

 The standards incorporate core principles of best practice service models, aligned with the CEC “In Safe Hands” functions.
-The recommended standards include:
+The recommended standards include the following.

 Implementation of the Service Model